eostitan/eos-docker/README.md

 - Development Accounts: `testuser`, `producer1`, `producer2`, `delphioracle`
 	- Private key: 5JUzsJi7rARZy2rT5eHhcdUKTyVPvaksnEKtNWzyiBbifJA1dUW
 	- Public key: EOS6CRG7tXc9u2ySGqkH69JrwG4yXojkZBVUMLgUnKfM6uJpDUtKy

+### Troubleshooting
+Sometimes the testnet will get hung attempting to deploy the system contracts.
+If this happens, just exit out of the process (CTRL+C) and re-run the above command for building the containers and images.

 ### Warning
 This software is provided as-is and with no warranty.
 Please use at your own risk and never use production EOSIO keypairs in development or vice versa.
 The provided keypairs in this repository are for development purposes only, and using them in the EOSIO mainnet can result in lost or stolen tokens.
 The author of this repository assumes no responsiblity for your inability to follow these instructions.